projectNEWM/newm-batcher-v1/README.md

 pip install -r requirements.txt
 ```

 Run the batcher with `python3 batcher.py`.
+Run the tests with `pytest`.
+Some tests require access to a full node.

 ## External Requirements